Happy Holidays

 These tasks are independent and do not all need to run at once so the job scheduler can efficiently run one or more queued tasks as the requested computational resources become available;

-They are particularly useful for Embarrassingly Parallel problems such as:
+They are particularly useful for embarrassingly parallel problems such as:

 Monte Carlo simulations;